Alex222222222222/MathNote/HomologicalAlgebra/homological_algebra.typ

 since $F$ is right exact.
 So $L_0 F(A) = F(A)$.

+Kind of measures how far the $F$ functor away from left exact.

 #lemma[
   If $P -> A$ and $Q -> A$ are two proj res of $A$, then there is a canonical iso